joe-spall/ECE4271_Proj4/README.txt

  	If .txt results already exist in that folder, the results will be appended to the end file.
 If not, a new file will be created.

 NOTE - only crosswalk_detection.py is required.
 All Jupyter Notebooks in "detection" (and accompanying conversion script notebook2script.py) and "evaluation" are for visuals/verification only.
 They can be used by installing Jupyter notebook Python libraries.
+Additionally, example output text files are included in "output" folder as well.